addei/LinuxEmbeddedProjects/virtRasp/README.md

 Tip: creating launch script for the QEMU makes launching the virtual machine far more easier.

-User can also allow graphics on the virtual machine by removing the `-nographic` and adding approriate lines for cursor handling.
+User can also allow graphics on the virtual machine by removing the `-nographic` and adding approriate lines for the cursor/display handling.

 ## First time boot up

+After the first boot, the user should run raspi-config and adjust the settings for the device.
+Here is a list of things user should consider:

+1. Boot Options -> set text console as default
+2. Interfacing Options -> Enable SSH server
+3. Advanced Options -> Expand Filesystem

+__*Click on the image to see a video of configuring the Raspberry Pi OS.*__

 [![Link to the video](pictures/first_time_boot.png)](https://user-images.githubusercontent.com/47223277/111039836-d5817c00-8438-11eb-89df-aadbfe378f43.mp4)

 ## Tests

+__*Click on the image to see a video of the test.*__

 #### Ping tests between the client and the host machine.